raulperula/robotics_uc3m/README.md

 Robotics UC3M
 ============

 C++ examples of the subject Robotics.
+Only valid until Webots version 7.2.4.
 Bachelor's Degree in Industrial Electronics and Automation University Carlos III of Madrid.
 Leganes, Madrid, Spain.